Robert Turner College and Career High School

 Robert Turner College and Career High School is a public high school located in Pearland, Texas, United States.
 It is one of three high schools in the Pearland Independent School District.
-In 2015, the school was rated "satisfactory" by the Texas Education Agency.
 Turner offers the opportunity to get their high school degree and Associates degree in only 4 years.
 They offer Culinary School, Computer Science, Dentistry, and more.
+For the 2024-2025 school year, the school received a rating of "A" from the Texas Education Agency.

 Namesake

 Mr. Robert Turner was the Pearland Independent School District Superintendent from 1968 - 1978.
 In February 2007, the school board voted to name the next high school campus Robert Turner High School.
 In March 2012, the school board voted to open a college & career high school.
 The school opened in August 2013.